This post may contain affiliate links. See our disclosure policy.

-Family breakfasts and brunches just wouldn’t be complete around here without golden hash brown potatoes.
+Family breakfasts and brunches just wouldn’t be complete around here without golden homemade hash browns.
+Hash browns are a great way to prepare potatoes.
+When made the right way, they make the perfect side for your favorite breakfast.
 Savory and crispy, they’re a classic staple to a midmorning meal, breakfast-for-dinner, or as a late-night snack.
 And sure, you could rip open a bag of frozen shredded potatoes, but cooking hash browns from fresh potatoes tastes so much better and takes hardly any extra time at all!

 The trick to getting that tender potato texture and flavor is to parboil your potatoes beforehand.
-Cover the potatoes with cold, salted water then bring to a boil.
+Cover the potatoes with cold, salted water, then bring to a boil.
 Rinse the potatoes with cold water before shredding.
-This process eliminates that “raw potato” taste.
+This process eliminates that “raw potato” taste and removes excess starch.
 No need to squeeze the liquid out of the potatoes using this method; the salt water does the dehydrating for you!

 I’ve never met a potato I didn’t like, but for this recipe, a good ol’ Idaho Russet works best.
 Am I biased because I live in Idaho?
 Perhaps.
 But hey, we Idahoans know our potatoes.
-They shred easily, using either a food processor or box grater and fry up beautifully.
-If you prefer your hashbrowns more dense and less crispy, Yukon gold potatoes are a good choice.
-Yukon golds hold their shape because they are more waxy, making them great for patties or potato cakes.
-HERE is a fun guide I found that goes into great detail about all the different potatoes and what they work best in.
+They shred easily, using either a food processor or box grater, and fry up beautifully.
+If you prefer your hash browns more dense and less crispy, Yukon gold potatoes are a good choice.
+Yukon golds hold their shape because they are a more waxy potato, making them great for patties or potato cakes.
+Check out this fun guide about potato varieties I found that goes into great detail about all the different potatoes and what they work best in.

 The best time to season your potatoes is after parboiling but before frying.
 Salt and pepper are the obvious seasoning choices here, but you could also add seasoning salt, garlic or onion powder, paprika, or even cayenne pepper for a little extra kick.
 We are usually pretty generous with our seasonings, especially when it comes to potatoes.
 It’s best to season and taste as you go along so you get it just right.